aewindle110/DroneWQ/README.md

 ## Launching code

 With the Docker app running on your desktop, you need to launch the Docker container.
 Note that the first execution of this line of code will install the Docker image and setup and configure all required software (python, jupyter notebooks) and packages.
 This could take several minutes, depending on computer speed.

 `docker run -it -v <local directory>:/home/jovyan --rm -p 8888:8888 clifgray/dronewq:v3`

-where `<local directory>` is ??? *where you want data to be saved*
+where `<local directory>` is where you want data to be saved.

 It should already be activated but if you need to activate the dronewq conda environment: